-Soul Healing.
-1 p.m. – 2: 30 p.m.
-Dorchester Art and Housing Collaboration, 1456 E. 70th St. Free.
+Soul Healing Yoga.
+1 p.m. – 2 p.m.
+Dorchester Art + Housing Collaborative, 1456 E. 70th St. Free.
 Stacy Patrice leads intimate, soul-centered yoga sessions, blending an educational lifestyle practice with experiential discovery and community play for adults who often handle life with few breathing spaces.
 Each Soul Healing Yoga™ session is a mind, body, and soul experience for yoga newbies, dreamers, adventurers, and inspired souls who could use a juicy healing moment for themselves.
 We have mats!
-For more information visit www.stacypatrice.com
+For more information visit www.stacypatrice.com.

 X-treme Science Mondays.
 3:30 p.m. – 4:30 p.m.
 Blackstone Public Library, 4904 S. Lake Park Ave.
 Free.
 312-747-0511.
 Join us as we complete super science experiments and discuss the scientific method.
 For more information visit www.chipublib.bibliocommons.com.